Melina Perez: Independent circuit (2011–2012)

-Return to the independent circuit (2015–Present)
+Return to the independent circuit (2015–2022)

 On June 19, 2015, after a three-year hiatus, Melina returned to the independent circuit at Maryland Championship Wrestling's Ladies Night event as the enforcer in the MCW Women's Championship main event match between Amber Rodriguez and Mickie James; Melina turned heel by attacking James during the match before being attacked by referee Lisa Marie Varon, after which James won the title.
 On August 5, Melina appeared as a villainess at Lucha Undergrounds Ultima Lucha helping Johnny Mundo in his match against Alberto El Patron by hitting El Patron with his title belt while the referee was knocked down.
 On October 16, Melina made her debut for Japanese promotion World Wonder Ring Stardom, during their first American tour in Covina, California.
 She teamed with Santana Garrett in a tag team match to defeat Hudson Envy and Thunder Rosa.

 On June 20, 2016, Melina announced her official in-ring return at Southside Wrestling Entertainment (SWE), taking part at SWE's Queen of The Ring tournament.
 On October 1, Perez made her official in-ring return in a tag team match at SWE Speed King 2016, teaming with Nixon Newell participating against the team of Alex Windsor and Kay Lee Ray.
 The match was declared a no contest.
 On October 2, Melina entered the SWE Queen of the Ring tournament.
 She defeated Lana Austin and Viper to advance to the finals, when she defeated the Queen Of Southside champion Kay Lee Ray, winning the tournament and the championship in the process.

 At the same day, Melina wrestled SWE KirbyMania, in an eight-man tag team match.
 She teamed with Jessicka Havok, Leah Vaughan, and Nixon Newell, and defeated the team of Alex Windsor, Kasey Owens, Kay Lee Ray and Viper.
 On October 29, at SWE 6th Anniversary Show, Melina successfully defended her championship against Alex Windsor, Dahlia Black, Kay Lee Ray, Nixon Newell, and Ruby Summers in a six-way match.
 On November 5, Melina defeated Renee Michelle to capture the MCW Women's Championship for the first time.